EE 109 - Spring 2025 Introduction to Embedded Systems

 1. Install the LCD shield and write code to put a splash screen on the LCD.
 This will confirm that you can write messages on both lines of the display.
 Use your file of LCD routines from the previous labs to implement this.

-1. Install the rotary encoder.
-Define the speed threshold variable and use your encoder routines from Lab 7 to change this number up and down.
-Display the number on the LCD.
-Add code to make sure the number stays between 1 and 99 cm/sec.
-Trying to go beyond these limits should keep the value at limit.
+7. Install the rotary encoder.
+Define the temperature setting variables and modify your encoder routines from Lab 7 to change this number up and down.
+Display the numbers on the LCD.
+Add code to make sure the numbers stay between 50 and 90 degrees.

 1. Install the 74HCT125 tri-state buffer.
 Write code to enable the the buffer after the program starts.
 Check that you can program the Arduino with the serial connections in place.
 This means the tri-state buffer is doing what it is supposed to do.